-The CCA also puts environmental justice and equity at the center of climate policy, making sure that communities that bear the greatest burdens from air pollution today see cleaner, healthier air as the state cuts greenhouse gases.
+The CCA also puts environmental justice and equity at the center of climate policy, making sure communities that bear the greatest burdens from air pollution today see cleaner, healthier air as the state cuts greenhouse gases.
 Finally, funds from the auction of emission allowances will support new investments in climate resiliency programs, clean transportation, and addressing health disparities across the state.

 A market-based solution